ScriptedArtsOfficial/PS3-CFW-XENON/README.md

 Unknown issue, Build log lost, but I remember it mostly & have created a "Patches" picture in the 4.83 (For Debugging.) folder in the Gdrive link.
+(Do not install this as I have been stuck on 4.83 since I did, I keep recieving the following errors;

+Whilst installing a CFW or OFW from the XMB
+8002f957 update debug on
+80029c9c update debug off

+And I encounter a 80010017 error when I try to run my pkgs..
+(I have tried running a disc, It worked perfectly, So I am unsure of the issue) I cannot try recovery mode atm as I dont have a native ps3 controller, I will update when I do.

-(Do not install this as I have been stuck on 4.83 since I did, I keep recieving errors when trying to run most of my packages / install any firmware (I am not trying 4.83 OFW.
-I am also still QA flagged, so I am sure there is a fix for this, Thus I am uploading the 4.83 pup / decrypted pup so that if you wish you may have a look and commit any audits you see fit,
+when trying to run most of my packages / install any firmware (I am not trying 4.83 OFW.
+I am also still QA flagged, so I am sure there is a fix for this, Thus I am uploading the 4.83 pup / decrypted pup so that if you wish you may have a look.

-I will update if I fix it / figure out what is wrong, but until then I cannot continue building the 4.83 CFW as my unit is currently faulty, And its the the only unit I have available!
+I will update if I fix it / figure out what is wrong, but until then I cannot continue building the 4.83 CFW as my unit is currently faulty, And its the the only unit I have available! and I dont want to release anything I cant test myself first (Except this for any devs.
+4.83 is currently NOT FOR RELEASE.
+Ignore it.
+Unless you are looking to investigate this issue, and have a method to easily reverse the effects such as a hardware flasher / FSM. all dependant on the current situation of course.

-I can still unhide Debug settings / Install pkg files under settings, pkgs install fine, only encountered errors with 2, I think due to mismatch, but anyway, I or someone can hopefully fix this mess, Its like a CustomOFW at this rate xD
+I can still unhide Debug settings / Install pkg files under settings with the button combo, pkgs install fine, only encountered errors with 2, but anyway, I or someone can hopefully fix this mess, Its like a CustomOFW at this rate xD